FREQUENTLY ASKED QUESTIONS

-Once you have confirmed your application information by moving to payment, the system will e-mail your referees and ask them to provide references.
-Please note your referees will not receive this e-mail until you pay your application fee.
-Please pay your fee by November 2020 at the latest.
-They will be asked to submit an electronic copy of the reference in Word or PDF after logging into the online application through a link the School of Graduate Studies at the University of Toronto will provide.
-Once they log in to this system, the referees will receive a notice which indicates the questions they are asked to address.
-In the RARE case your referee does not have an e-mail address, you may collect the letter and drop it off at the WGSI Program Office by December 9, 2020.
+Once you have added your academic referees to your application, the system will e-mail your referees and ask them to provide references.
+Once they log in to the system, using the link provided in the email, referees will be asked to fill in their reference using a form.
+In the RARE case your referee does not have an e-mail address, you may collect the letter and drop it off at the WGSI Program Office by application deadline.
 The letter should be written on institutional letterhead.
 Ask your referee to provide you with the letter of reference in a sealed, letterhead envelope, signed across the seal.
 Do not open the envelope(s).
 Letters of reference will be part of the official student academic record.
 They are confidential and applicants/students will not have access to them.
 For hard copy references only, your referee should use this reference form as a guideline.

 What do you expect in the statement of intent?

 Your statement should clearly describe your proposed area of study and its contribution to scholarship.
 The statement (two pages maximum) should be 500 words in length.
-You may submit the statement online in Word or PDF format.
+You may submit the statement online in Word or PDF format, and it must be named “Letter of Intent” or “Statement of Intent”.
 The document can be saved by following the “submit” link on the document status page in the online application.